companyofwords/bun-is-good-init/README.md

 Bun.js should really be called Bun.ts because it uses TYPESCRIPT out of the box!

-I have been following along with the following doc pages
+I have been following along with these doc pages

 You can find out more about Bun.js at [https://bun.sh/docs](https://bun.sh/docs) or Elysia.js on [https://elysiajs.com/quick-start.html](https://elysiajs.com/quick-start.html).